i02sopop/gotemplate/README.md

 # How to use it

+Both to build and to test the project I make use of docker, using the `golang:1.7-alpine` image, that will be downloaded the first time tou build the project or run the tests, so you need docker permissions to work with the project.
 To build the *gotemplate* command run:

 ```
 make